J. Fred Scott: Family

+Fred L. Scott, a lawyer who served in the Calgary Highlanders and married Wilma J. MacLean and had three children, Laura, Cheryl and Fred scott.

 Legacy

 Scott's ashes were kept by his eldest daughter for 24 years before being committed to the veterans' cemetery in Esquimalt, British Columbia.

 Colonel J. Fred Scott School

 A primary school opened in the Whitehorn community in June 1977 was named in Scott's honour.
 Colonel J. Fred Scott school accommodates kindergarten through grade 6 as part of the Calgary Board of Education's public school system.
 The school received notice in the press for playing a leading role instituting a city-wide school lunch program in 1986, and was still focusing on feeding hungry students in 2008.
 In 1987, students of the school composed a winning entry in the Song for Calgary Contest.
 Calgary - A Symphony! was composed by grade 5 and 6 students with the help of folk singer Paul Finkleman and his wife Deborah Robin and both school and song received international attention when a recording of the students singing Calgary - A Symphony was reviewed in the Detroit Free Press as "the best of the lot" of music released in conjunction with the 1988 Winter Olympics held in Calgary.

 The school published a cookbook that was praised in the Calgary Herald for its celebration of "diversity of color and culture" in October 1994.
 Rotary Clubs in both Calgary and Pakistan assisted students at the school in collecting school supplies for refugees of the war in Afghanistan.
 The project began on March 22, 2012, the first day of school following the overthrow of the Taliban.
 The students went on to raise $2,000 for computer equipment and internet access for Afghan students in a partnership with Focus Humanitarian Assistance.

 Grade 1 and 2 students were profiled in the Canadian Broadcasting Corporation's The Homestretch program in March 2020 for a community artwork project celebrating the Whitehorn community of Calgary.

 The school generally performed below average in academic marks when compared to schools across Calgary in 2003.
 Many students at the time were refugees of the war in Afghanistan and spoke English as a second language.

 The building has been used as a polling station for municipal and school board elections, community fitness classes, and other community educational programs.
 The school was selected to host the kick-off of the Calgary Educational Partnership Foundation's reading incentive program on January 17, 2003, an event attended by Jarome Iginla and other National Hockey League celebrities.